Holographic approach to thermalization in general anisotropic theories: Entanglement Entropy in thermal equilibrium states

 Substituting (\ref{exact_text}) into (\ref{area_eq_sphere}) ($h \rightarrow 1$), and again dividing the area into divergent and finite parts, we have \be A^{(0)}_{\Gamma eq}=A^{(0)}_{\Gamma div}+ \Delta A^{(0)}_{\Gamma eq} \ee where \be A^{(0)}_{\Gamma div} = \frac{2A_{\partial \Sigma}}{a_1(d-2)y_{UV}^{\frac{a_1}{2}(d-2)}}-\frac{4(d-3)A_{\partial \Sigma} R^{-2}}{a_1^3(d-4)y_{UV}^{\frac{a_1}{2}(d-4)}}+...+

 \ee \be \Delta A^{(0)}_{\Gamma eq}=\frac{A_{\partial \Sigma}}{R^{d-2}}

-\ee $A_{\partial \Sigma}=\frac{2\pi^{\frac{d-1}{2}}}{\Gamma(\frac{d-1}{2})}R^{d-2}$ is the area of $d-2$-sphere with radius R. Here we restrict ourselves to the case $d\ge 3$ so that the dimension of $\partial\Sigma$ is larger than 2 for considering the different geometries of the extremal surfaces such as the sphere and strip cases.
-The above results can reproduce the extremal surface in AdS spacetime by choosing the appropriate values of the scaling parameters in \cite{Ryu-d}.
-Although $a_y=2$ is chosen, our results with $\Delta \ne 0$ and the obtained finite part of the extremal area generalize the result of \cite{Fonda}.
+\ee $A_{\partial \Sigma}=\frac{2\pi^{\frac{d-1}{2}}}{\Gamma(\frac{d-1}{2})}R^{d-2}$ is the area of a $d-2$-sphere with radius R. Here we restrict ourselves to $d\ge 3$ so that the dimension of $\partial\Sigma$ is larger than or equal to 2.
+The above results can reproduce the ones in AdS space \cite{Ryu-d} by choosing appropriate values of the scaling parameters.
+Although $a_y=2$ is chosen, our results with $\Delta \ne 0$ generalize the result of \cite{Fonda}.
 Through the Ryu-Takayanagi formula (\ref{S_A}), the corresponding entanglement entropy can also be obtained where its finite part is important to make a comparison with the field theory results.